 Rodent Control Apprentice

-Our music teacher, Mary Denny, made a trip to the humane society and fell in love with this adorable kitten.
+Our past music teacher, Mary Denny, made a trip to the humane society and fell in love with this adorable kitten.
 There was no way that Mary was going to leave without Perlix, so St. Nicholas Orthodox Academy gained a second mouser to work under Gordi’s direction.
 Perlix loves people and enjoys being around our children during the day.
 When students and staff go home for the evening, Perlix receives rodent-hunting instructions for Gordi.